dtasev/iter-bench/README.md

 ### GTX 1080Ti
 As expected the 1080Ti has the fastest processing times.

-When comparing the specifications of the clock speed, the expected speed-up would be `1.5x`.
-The real measurements show a much higher performance increase of `~1.75 - 2.2x`
+When comparing the specifications of the clock speed, the expected speed-up was `1.5x`.
-The reason for that is believed to be the significantly improved memory specifications of the GTX 1080Ti.
+The real measurements showed a much higher performance increase of `~1.75 - 2.2x` The reason for that is believed to be the significantly improved memory specifications of the GTX 1080Ti.

 ## Conclusion